-It is important to understand the features and interfaces provided by the core netlist, and as described in the following sections.
+This chapter provides design guidelines that need to be considered when using the subsystem.
+It is important to understand the features and interfaces provided by the subsystem and as described in the following sections.

-Customize and Generate the Core
+Customize and Generate the Subsystem

-Generate the core with your desired options using the IP catalog as described in Chapter 4, Customizing and Generating the Core.
+Generate the subsystem with your desired options using the IP catalog as described in Customizing and Generating the Subsystem.